 9. Swap out seasonal items

-If you can afford to split your closet down the middle (one side for winter clothes and the other for summer) that’s ideal, but if you don’t have the space, consider finding storage elsewhere for out-of-season items that don’t need to be accessed regularly.
+If you can afford to split your closet down the middle (one side for winter clothes and the other for summer) that’s ideal, but if you’re organizing a small bedroom, consider finding storage elsewhere for out-of-season items that don’t need to be accessed regularly.

 ‘Think outside of the closet – do you have under-utilized storage areas in other areas of the bedroom?
 I keep bulky winter sweatshirts in the cabinet of my television stand, for example.
 Drawers in a nightstand or under-the-bed storage are good options, too’, says Alexandra, co-founder and interior designer at Clairrow.